alban-read/M1-MICRO-FORTH/M1MicroForth.md

 ```

 #### Loop Issues

+- I, J, K work within a word, but NOT across words.
-LEAVE is supported ONCE in a word inside loops.
+- LEAVE is supported ONCE in a word inside loops.
-You can not have multiple LEAVES.
+- You can not have multiple LEAVES.
-Mainly because it is horrible to code.
-And Partly because multiple EXIT is garbage anyway.
+- Partly because multiple loop termination is a garbage idea anyway.
-But mainly because it is horrible to code.
+  - But mainly because it is horrible to code.

-#### recursion
+#### Recursion

-Recusion is always an option as well.
+Recusion is always an option for loops as well.
-Just call yourself.
+Just call yourself in a word, the word knows its own name.

 ### Input and output.

-The IO is set for the UNIX terminal.
+The IO is presently set for the UNIX terminal.

 The interpreter accepts lines from the terminal, with buffering, the input is often STDIN, although the input can sometimes be a file, as it is at startup.

 The various printing words, `. $. f. .' hey'` etc print to STDOUT, and they buffer for terminal efficiency.

+-
   KEY - reads a user key press from STDIN

-EMIT - writes the char to STDOUT, without delay.
+- EMIT - writes the char to STDOUT, without delay.

-KEY really needs NOECHO to be set
+- KEY really needs NOECHO to be set
-After using KEY use RETERM to return the terminal to normal.
+  - After using NOECHO use RETERM to return the terminal to its normal state.

-KEY? returns true if a key is pending, it can be used in a LOOP like this.
+- KEY? returns true if a key is pending, it can be used in a LOOP like this.
+- FLUSH - flushes output.

 ```FORTH